onejeuu/sc-file/docs/source/api/usage/pipeline.rst

 .. code-block:: python
   :caption: Encoder Factory

-  from scfile.formats.mcsb import McsbDecoder from scfile.formats.obj import ObjEncoder
+  from scfile.formats import McsbDecoder, ObjEncoder

   with McsbDecoder("model.mcsb") as mcsb:
       with mcsb.convert_to(ObjEncoder) as obj: